College of Arts, Sciences, and Letters

 A program of study in a major should be planned in consultation with a CASL academic advisor and faculty program mentor.

 The following rules apply to most majors:

 - The courses used to fulfill the 30 or more upper-level credit hours must be numbered 300-499 or 3000-4999.
-Note that courses taken at community colleges and lower division courses taken at other four-year institutions may not be used to fulfill this requirement.

 Double Major (Optional)